-- 1. Program graduates will demonstrate knowledge of sound business practices in the management of higher education organizations. - 2.
-Program graduates will establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 3.
-Program graduates will describe the processes of educational leadership and their relationship to educational programs in higher education. - 4.
-Program graduates will interact effectively with internal and external publics.
+- 1. Students will demonstrate knowledge of sound business practices in the management of higher education organizations. - 2.
+Students will establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 3.
+Students will describe the processes of educational leadership and their relationship to educational programs in higher education. - 4.
+Students will interact effectively with internal and external publics.

-- Program graduates will develop a written budget in response to established criteria. - 2.
-Program graduates will prepare a professional portfolio as evidence of their mastery of course content and ability to apply course content to real-world settings. - 3.
-Program graduates will write a narrative as part of their professional portfolio, in which they establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 4.
-Program graduates will successfully complete the requirements for their internships (LEAD 7921 and LEAD 7922).
+- 1. Students will develop a written budget in response to established criteria. - 2.
+Students will prepare a professional portfolio as evidence of their mastery of course content and ability to apply course content to real-world settings. - 3.
+Students will write a narrative as part of their professional portfolio, in which they establish operational plans and processes to accomplish strategic goals, utilizing practical applications of organizational theories. - 4.
+Students will successfully complete the requirements for their internships (LEAD 7921 and LEAD 7922).